Academic Advising Center

 News & Announcements

-- Course lists for Fall 2015 are available: Fall course lists are available at UAOnline.alaska.edu on Monday, March 23, 2015.
-Registration for Degree-seeking students begins on Monday, April 6, 2015.
-All degree students need to meet with their major advisor prior to registering for a signature and release to register.
-All non-degree students can registering at UAOnline.alaska.edu beginning Monday, April 13, 2015.
+Fall course lists will be available at UAOnline.alaska.edu on Monday, March 21, 2016.
+Registration begins on Monday, April 4, 2016 for all degree-seeking students and April 11th for non-degree students.
+Remember that as a degree student you will need to meet with your major advisor prior to registering for a signature and release to register.